On Truthful Mechanisms without Pareto-efficiency: Characterizations and Fairness: Introduction

 \begin{restatable}{application}{cardinalstrict} Let $f$ be an allocation mechanism of a set of goods $\MM$ among a set $\NN$ of $n$ agents with \emph{valuations} from a class $\VV$ of \emph{strict} (and monotone) valuation functions that is permutations-closed and induces every lexicographic preference, when not all goods need to be allocated.

 Mechanism $f$ is truthful, non-bossy, and neutral if and only if $f$ is a serial-quota mechanism on ${\VV}$. \end{restatable}

-This result is significant as serial-quota mechanisms cannot make use of the cardinal aspect of the agents preferences: for each agent, only the set that is the demand of the agent matters (but not the cardinal value of the set - the intensity of the preference).
+This result is significant as serial-quota mechanisms cannot make use of the cardinal aspect of the {agents' preferences}: for each agent, only the {agent's most preferred set} matters (but not the cardinal value of the set - the intensity of the preference).
 In particular, the additional information provided by the cardinal preference cannot be used to optimize the allocation.

 We also present an extension of this result to classes of valuations that might not be strict.
 For a valuation class $\VV$ of weakly-monotone valuation functions, we denote by $\VV_{\neq}$ the subset of strict valuations in $\VV$. {For example, if $\VV$ is the class of all additive valuations over goods, the class $\VV_{\neq}$ is the class of additive valuations over goods for which two different subsets of goods never have the same utility (no ties). }